ElectriPixie/Harnessaurus/README.md

 ---

+## This is a pre-release version, I can't guarantee it actually works yet, I'm just laying the foundations right now and I'm working through getting it all running on my hardware to do a first version release

+---

 ## Features

 - Prompt mutation plugins: inject zero-width characters, homoglyph substitutions, and other evasive techniques to test model robustness.